What Is Change Management?

-Change Management is important for an organization because it;
+Change Management is important for an organization because of it;

-- Improves Revenues, solve problems, reduces operation cost, helps seize emerging opportunities or aligning work with strategy.
+Solves problems reduces operation cost, helps seize emerging opportunities, or aligning work with strategy.

-- Helps in remaining Profitable and Relevant– by remaining competitive through innovation companies can drive sales for their products.
+By remaining competitive through innovation companies can drive sales for their products.
 We no longer leave in a world changes occurs after 3 years.
 Businesses are facing complex and fast changes than ever before.
-An organization must, therefore, apply change management to enable it build competencies that grow the organization ability to change as soon as they need arises.
+An organization must, therefore, apply change management to enable it to build competencies that grow the organization’s ability to change as soon as they need arises.
 Only through changes can you remain relevant today.
-For example, social media has really changed how business operate so you have to change and incorporate it into your day to day operations.
+For example, social media has really changed how businesses operate so you have to change and incorporate it into your day to day operations.

-- Increases Probability of Project Success– Research is clear that the better an organization is on change management the more likely project objectives are meet.
+Research is clear that the better an organization is on change management the more likely project objectives are met.
 Harvard Business school research shows that initiatives with excellent change management are six times more likely to meet objectives than those with poor change management.

 Successful change management is not easy.
 Obstacles to change management are many and barriers to success include

-- Resistance and Lack of Support for Change– Many people don’t like change and so resistance is to be expected especially with groups affected by the change.
-Lack of understanding the business reasons for change could be the reason for resistance so make it clear to them, by explaining both the business reasons for the change and the benefit they get for the change.
+Many people don’t like change and so resistance is to be expected especially with groups affected by the change.
+Lack of understanding of the business reasons for change could be the reason for resistance to make it clear to them, by explaining both the business reasons for the change and the benefit they get for the change.